grantmcdermott/grantmcdermott.github.io/_posts/2020-07-02-even-more-reshape.md

 comments: true
 ---

-Various people have asked me to add some additional benchmarks to my [data reshaping post]({{ site.url }}/2020/06/30/reshape-benchmarks/) from earlier this week.
-I've been hesitant to add these as an update, since I didn't want to distract from the major point I was trying to make in that previous post.
-(Namely: A manual split-apply-combine reshaping approach doesn't yield the same kind of benefits in R as it does in Stata.
-You're much better off sticking to the already-optimised defaults.)
-However, I'm happy to put these additional benchmarks in a new blog post here.
+Various people have asked me to add some additional benchmarks to my [data reshaping post]({{ site.url }}/reshape-benchmarks/) from earlier this week.
+I've been hesitant to add these as an update, since I didn't want to distract from the major point I was trying to make in that previous post.[^1] However, I'm happy to put these additional benchmarks in a new blog post here.

-So, alongside the methods[^1] from [last time]({{ site.url }}/2020/06/30/reshape-benchmarks/)...
+So, alongside the main methods from [last time]({{ site.url }}/reshape-benchmarks/)...

 - R: `data.table::melt` and `tidyr::pivot_longer`
 - Stata: `reshape`, `sreshape` (shreshape), and  `greshape` (gtools)